AmadejKrepek/EGrowAPI/README.md

 Happy growing! ~eGrow Team

-This is for a school porject.
+Notice: This is for a school porject.
 API returning dummy data.
 Not to be deployed in real-world scenario.

+2022 FERI ITK-VS RIS 3.